vegaprotocol/specs/protocol/0044-LIQM-lp_mechanics.md

 ### Processing the commitment
 When a commitment is made the liquidity commitment amount is assumed to be specified in terms of the settlement currency of the market.
-There is an minimum LP stake which is `market.liquidityProvision.minLpStakeQuantumMultiple x quantum` where `quantum` is specified specified per asset, see [asset framework spec](./0040-ASSF-asset_framework.md).
+There is an minimum LP stake which is `market.liquidityProvision.minLpStakeQuantumMultiple x quantum` where `quantum` is specified per asset, see [asset framework spec](./0040-ASSF-asset_framework.md).

 If the participant has sufficient collateral to cover their commitment and margins for the orders generated from their proposed commitment, the commitment amount (stake) is transferred from the participant's general account to their (maybe newly created) [liquidity provision bond account](./0013-ACCT-accounts.md#liquidity-provider-bond-accounts) (new account type, 1 per liquidity provider per market and asset where they are commitment liquidity, created as needed).
 For clarity, liquidity providers will have a separate [margin account](./0013-ACCT-accounts.md#trader-margin-accounts) and [bond account](./0013-ACCT-accounts.md#liquidity-provider-bond-accounts).